Traffic blocked on 128th Street SW in Everett after major 3-car crash - NewsBreak

 Woman dies after being struck, trapped by Seattle's light rail

 SEATTLE — A 39-year-old woman died Sunday after she became trapped between a light rail train and the Mount Baker Station platform, according to the Seattle Police Department (SPD).
-Seattle Fire Department crews were called to the station to extricate the trapped woman at around 1:30 p.m.
-Crews were...
+Seattle Fire Department crews were called to the station to extricate the trapped woman, identified as Nicole Lyons, at around...

-Man found dead in water near Madison Park Beach while apparently swimming alone

-A swimmer was found dead in the water near Madison Park Beach Monday afternoon.
-The Seattle Fire Department was called to the 1500 block of 42nd Avenue around 1 p.m. for the man, who was found by a paddleboard group.
-The man, 65, is assumed to have been swimming alone...

 lynnwoodtimes.com